Does Ohio Allow Cell Phone Use While Driving?

 - Using a GPS unless it is voice-operated or hands-free

-Novice drivers who are caught doing any of the above may be cited by police and receive a $150 fine and a 60 day license suspension for a first offense; second offenses may bring a $300 fine and a one year suspension.
-Adult drivers in Ohio may only use voice-operated or hands-free phones, with handset use only being allowed for emergency communications.
+Novice drivers who are caught doing any of the above for a first offense may be cited by police and receive a $150 fine and a 60 day license suspension; second offenses may bring a $300 fine and a one year suspension.
 Likewise, texting and driving or using some other handheld electronic communications device is illegal and can bring a fine of $150.